A home loan is one of the biggest financial commitments we will make in our lifetime.

 Let’s take a look at the two types of rates:

-As their name suggests, variable interest rates fluctuate as the market changes.
-They offer flexibility – if you are keen to pay off your loan quickly or potentially pay a lump sum, then a variable rate is a great option.
+As their name suggests, flexible interest rates fluctuate as the market changes.
+They offer flexibility – if you are keen to pay off your loan quickly or potentially pay a lump sum, then a variable interest rate is a great option.

 On the flipside, if you are looking for peace of mind, a fixed rate might be the way to go.
 Locking in a rate is perfect if you want to know what your repayments will be for a set period of time.